terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/ApplicationLayer.txt

    :header-rows: 1
    :widths: 10 90

-   * - Sr.No.
+   * - Sr. No.
      - Description
    * - | (1)
      - In the same way as in case of creating select box, Codelist (``java.util.Map`` interface) is stored with name (``"CL_ORDERSTATUS"``) as attribute name.
-       If value selected in select box is specified as key of the fetched ``Map`` interface, its possible to display the code name.
+       If value selected in select box is specified as key of the fetched ``Map`` interface, it is possible to display the code name.

 |